kubernetes-sigs/cluster-api/docs/book/src/developer/architecture/controllers/machine.md

     - `address` (string)

-Note: once any of `failureReason` or `failureMessage` surface on the machine who is referencing the infrastructureMachine object, they cannot be restored anymore  (this is considered a terminal error).
+Note: once any of `failureReason` or `failureMessage` surface on the machine who is referencing the infrastructureMachine object, they cannot be restored anymore (it is considered a terminal error; the only way to recover is to delete and recreate the machine).
 Also, if the machine is under control of a MachineHealthCheck instance, the machine will be automatically remediated.

 Example: